peterhinch/micropython-tft-gui/README.md

     rb.add_button(objsched, tft, touch, (x, 180), font = font14, fontcolor = WHITE,
                     fgcolor = (0, 0, 90), height = 40, **t)
     x += 60 # Horizontal row of buttons
-rb.run()
 ```

 ## Class IconButton (also checkbox)

 Drawn using an icon file which must be imported before instantiating.
 A checkbox may be implemented
 by setting the ``toggle`` argument ``True`` and using an appropriate icon file.
 An ``IconButton``
-instance has a member variable ``state`` which represents the index of the current icon being
-displayed.
-User callbacks can interrogate this.
+instance has a state representing the index of the current icon being displayed.
+User callbacks can
+interrogate this by means of the ``value`` method described below.

 Constructor mandatory positional arguments:
  1. ``objsched`` The scheduler instance.